 Never judge a book by its cover, or so the saying goes.
 Except we all do it all the time!
 And, as commercial authors, we actually want people to judge our books by the cover.
 That’s why we spend so much time and money on them (or ought to).
-But are there any guidelines to covers that will make them the most effective sales tool they can be?
+But are there any guidelines to cover design that will make your covers the most effective sales tool they can be?

 - The Title

 To reiterate the rules of the three tools, one has to set the tone of the story, one has to tell the potential reader exactly what the story is about, and one is allowed to be clever.
 The title, we found out last week, does different duties depending on whether you’re a nonfiction or a fiction author.
 With nonfiction, the title mainly explains exactly what the reader will get.
 For fiction, the title is typically where the author gets to be clever, even if she’s simultaneously setting a tone or telling potential readers what they’re getting.

 But what about the cover?
 Well, the good news is that, unlike the title, the cover is rarely where you want to get clever.
 The cover is almost always all about the tone.

 Some of you are probably demanding an explanation as to why you’re not allowed to be clever with your cover.
 Let me be perfectly clear: I’m not the boss of you!
 If you want to be clever with your cover, then that is entirely within your rights.